 There is an acrimonious pulse of weather.

-As we pulse through summer, one form of wild extremities are extreme heat waves, which were evident in 2003 in Europe where most affected were elderly; beware for extreme dangerous heat waves are forming in Europe June of 2019 as we speak.
+As we pulse through each season, one form of wild extremities can be extreme cold or can be extreme heat waves, which were evident in 2003 in Europe, when most affected were elderly; or this extreme dangerous heat wave that formed in Europe June of 2019.

 The Day After Tomorrow and the Berezovha mammoth